Jake Hull: Career

 Born in Sheffield, Hull began his career at Rotherham United, signing his first professional contract in August 2020.
 He joined Matlock Town on a two-month youth loan on 25 September 2020, but returned in October after just one month, despite impressing.
 On 20 April 2021, he signed a new contract, keeping him with Rotherham until June 2022.

 He scored on his senior debut for Rotherham in the EFL Trophy on 7 September 2021 in a 6–0 win against Doncaster Rovers.
 He moved to Guiseley on loan in August 2021, returning to Rotherham in January 2022.
 He moved on loan to Hartlepool United later that month.

 In September 2022, Hull joined Boston United on a one-month loan deal.

 In February 2023, Hull was loaned to Buxton on a deal that covered the remainder of the 2022–23 season.
+He returned on loan to Buxton for the 2023–24 season.

+Upon returning to Rotherham for the 2024–25 season, he was omitted from the club's squad list.
+He was released upon the expiry of his contract in June 2025.

+In July 2025, Hull joined National League North side Scarborough Athletic.